 Asian art can refer to the vast genre of art and artists throughout the Asian continent.
 The history of Asian art is as varied as the cultures that make up this region of the world.
 From ancient bronze sculptures in India to the Manga cartoons of Japan, each country has a distinctive perspective on the world around them.
 In this paper I will look at three proposals for gallery shows of Asian art, each completely unique in their view of Asian culture.
-The first group looks at “pop culture in Asia” focusing on the works of artists Wang Guangyi, Satoshi Kon, Takashi Murakami, and Basak Aditya, as well the art of Japanese tattoos.
+The first group looks at “Pop culture in Asia” focusing on the works of artists Wang Guangyi, Satoshi Kon, Takashi Murakami, and Basak Aditya, as well the art of Japanese tattoos.

 Organizing such conflicting works together seems disjointed and lacking coherence.
 Indeed the idea of Pop culture in Asia could be defined in multiple ways, but this grouping lacks consistency and logic.
 Works by Wang Guangyi, Satoshi Kon and Takashi Murakami, each with their pop art style and references, would be a good match for a show focusing on pop culture.
 Wang Guangyi reinvents propaganda posters from the 1960’s and 70’s into capitalist propaganda posters, using the same triangular composition and palette.